 Beyond everything I wrote above, I find it's helpful to keep your Raiders as cheap as possible.
 They want to be in fleets with lots of activations (as I already mentioned, probably too many times 😁) and they benefit themselves by being cheap so as not to get in their own way by eating up points you want to spend on other ships.
 Additionally, Raiders can be fragile and even with adept piloting they will on occasion be destroyed, so overinvesting into them can be counterproductive.

-As I've mentioned a whole bunch, Raiders love navigate commands to keep their speed flexible so as to avoid problems, exploit openings, and/or set up traps.
-They're also happy to receive the occasional repair command when shifting their shields around will extend their lifespans (see above under point #2) and concentrate fire, as with all small ships, can be quite potent for adding an additional die when you're set up to start walloping on the enemy.
 I do not recommend issuing squadron commands.
 Squadron 1 is poor and your Raiders have their hands full with all their other concerns and even with some help from Expanded Hangar Bays (bringing them up to Squadron 2), they will frequently need to do something else just to stay alive.
-I've tried Raiders as pocket carriers for fun and it just didn't work.
+I've tried Raiders as pocket carriers for fun and it just doesn't work.

 Phew, I'm glad we're out of that section.
 Aren't you glad we're out of that section?
 The sun is shining, it's swell.
 On to talking about the two Raider titles!

 |Come on, Raider titles - I just spent way too many words explaining that you can't use Raiders impetuously and this is the name you give me to work with?|

 |It plays the chicken dance on loop on all comms channels!
 It must be destroyed!|

 - Friendly squadrons attacking enemy squadrons engaged by the phantom Instigator squadrons will benefit from the Swarm keyword.